ominestre/rotten-deps/README.md

 #### Exit codes and meanings

-* `0` indicates that no depedencies are stale or outdated
+* `0` indicates that no dependencies are stale or outdated
 * `1` indicates that you have outdated dependencies
 * `2` indicates that you have stale dependencies but no outdated

+## Contributing

+For instructions on contributing to this project please see [CONTRIBUTING.md](./CONTRIBUTING.md).